mokbhai/mokbhai/README.md

 ### 💡 Fun Fact:

-When I'm not coding, I'm probably playing chess ♟️, exploring new AI tools 🤖, or automating life’s little tasks ☕.
+When I'm not shipping code, I'm probably playing chess ♟️, tinkering with AI agents 🤖, or automating something that definitely didn't need automating ☕.